chowooseoung/domino/README.md

 It's a project started for `mgear` personal study.
-Many parts were referred to in 'mgear'(e.g api.core and UX/UI).
+Many parts were referred to in 'mgear'(e.g domino.core and UX/UI).
 'mgear' is a great open source maya rigging framework.(https://github.com/mgear-dev/mgear4)

 - Requirement `maya 2023.3`